 While addressing the real causes systematically, you can also add a variety of flavanoids to dampen neuroinflammation.
 The most powerful in this regard are: apigenin, luteolin, baicalin, resveratrol, rutin, catechin, curcumin.

-For a precise detection of pathogenic and beneficial microorganisms, and a correct evaluation of? the intestinal microbiome, I use the GI MAP test in my practice.
-It is a revolutionary test, which uses sophisticated DNA analysis technology and an impressive number of digestive, immune and microbial markers; the result can thus offer many important clinical information that cannot be detected in any other way and contribute to the development of a targeted plan for intestinal healing.
+For a precise detection of pathogenic and beneficial microorganisms, and a correct evaluation of the intestinal microbiome, I use a very comprehensive analysis through the GI Ecologix test in my practice.
+The result can thus offer many important clinical information that cannot be detected in any other way and contribute to the development of a targeted plan for successful intestinal healing.

 For specialized consultation for your health problems you can schedule an appointment here.